dfreeman500/City-data/README.md

    or

     run **flask_app.py** for GUI and to run batches with some autosuggestions.
 (Browser should automatically open to http://localhost:5000/)

+    For the Lyft challenge, enter the following in the command line after running flask_app.py: curl -X POST localhost:5000/test --data '{"string_to_cut": "iamyourlyftdriver"}' -H 'Content-Type: application/json'

     * Program written in Python 3.8.6